antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 7: Selecting experiments by using grid filtering**](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_SelectLan1_profiles.png)

 5. In the *Tracks* panel on the right different annotation settings can be chosen.
-In Fig 8 we first adjusted the TranscriptView Annotation settings:  The *NIH Epigenome Roadmap* to 'all' and the *SuperEnhancers NB (George)* to 'on'.
-Next to the dropdown menus a toolset icon gives access to alternative displays of the information (e.g. a more detailed display per cell line can be chosen for the NIH Epigenome Roadmap information in stead of the cell line aggregated information obtained with 'all').
+In the *Tracks* panel under the subheader the *TranscriptView Annotation* we changed the following settings:  The *NIH Epigenome Roadmap* to 'all' and the *SuperEnhancers NB (George)* to 'on'.
+N.B.
+Next to the dropdown menus a toolset icon gives access to alternative displays of the information, e.g. a more detailed display per cell line can be chosen for the NIH Epigenome Roadmap information in stead of the cell line aggregated information obtained with 'all'.
+You could click **redraw** to see the changes up till now, or you can wait for the next changes to also be set.
-	An interesting feature of the center panel is the option to show the z-score of the expression data of the chosen dataset for each subgroup of a certain annotation track.
-This is illustrated in our example by the separate z-scores for each INSS-stage: in the center panel, choose "dataset_track" in the *sample* drop-down menu and set *Select_a_express_track* to inss (5cat).
+6. An interesting feature of the center panel is the option to show the z-score of the expression data of the chosen dataset for each subgroup of a certain annotation track.
+This is illustrated in our example by the separate z-scores for each INSS-stage: in the center panel, choose "dataset_track" in the *Sample* drop-down menu and set *Select a express track* to inss (5cat).
 Now click on the "redraw" button in the center panel for the changes to take effect.
-The buttons at the top of the page allow for a further exploration around the gene.
-Clicking three times the "zoom out 2x" button reveals more binding in front of the MYCN gene.
+7. The buttons at the top of the page allow for a further exploration around the gene.
+Clicking three times the "zoom out 2x" button reveals more binding in the area of the GATA3 gene.

+<br>the resulting figure, we now see at the top the averaged z-scores of the log2 expression values per inss group at the location of the GATA3 gene reporter and its direct surroundings.
+These shown expression values belong to the dataset of the Neuroblastoma dataset with 88 samples that we chose on the main page.
+ Underneath these expression values, we see three ChIP seq profiles in LAN1 neuroblastoma cell lines, each of a different histone modification: H3K4me3,H3K27me3 and H3K27ac.
+Be aware that in this visualization you can combine data and ChIP seq profiles that are not obtained from the same source, as we did here. <br>
-	In the resulting figure the H3K4me3,H3K27me3 and H3K27ac profiles for the GATA3 location in LAN1 neuroblastoma cell lines are shown.
-Above the genome strand the different histone modifications are depicted.
-The annotated locations of the Neuroblastoma superenhancer reported by George et al are drawn as colored blocks underneath the genome strand.
-Furthermore, the epigenetic profiles of the NIH Epigenome Roadmap project are shown color coded for the chosen cell lines.
+ Underneath the  ChIP seq profiles you then first see the exact genomic stretch on the Genome Browser and the RefSeq annotation for gene location (more about the Genome Browser and its annotation can be found [here](Using_The_Genome_Browser.html)).
+Furthermore, the epigenetic profiles of the NIH Epigenome Roadmap project are shown color coded for the chosen cell lines.<br>
+   Lastly, the annotated locations of superenhancer regions in two different cell lines as reported by George et al (Cell, 2014) are drawn as colored blocks underneath the genome strand(the Kelly cell line in red and  the SY5Y cell line in blue).

 	In this ADRN type cell line it is clearly shown that active GATA3 is associated with an enrichment of H3K4me3 and H3K27Ac, but not with H3K27me3.